Split in September: Why Shoulder Season Is the Only Way to Do Dalmatia

 Ultra Europe aftermath: The massive electronic music festival (mid-July) is long gone, but the clubs that hosted after-parties stay open through September with smaller events

-Fig festivals: Local village festivals celebrating the fig harvest appear in surrounding towns.
+Fig festivals: Local village festivals celebrating the fig harvest pop up in surrounding towns.
 Ask at the tourist office

 What to Eat in September